pfpacket/rust-9p/README.md

 #  port number is a suffix to the unix domain socket
 #  'unix!/tmp/unpfs-socket!n' creates `/tmp/unpfs-socket:n`
 cargo run --release 'unix!/tmp/unpfs-socket!0' /exportdir

+# File descriptors (cannot be used directly; see
+# example/unpfs/fd-mount.py for a use of this)
+cargo build --release
+./target/release/unpfs 'fd!0!1' /exportdir
 ```

 You are now ready to import/mount the remote filesystem.
 Let's mount it at `/mountdir`: